tardisgo/tardisgo/README.md

 ... or whatever [Haxe compilation options](http://haxe.org/doc/compiler) you want to use.
 See the [tgoall.sh](https://github.com/tardisgo/tardisgo-samples/blob/master/scripts/tgoall.sh) script for simple examples.

-To run cross-target command-line tests as quickly as possible, the "-testall" flag  concurrently runs the Haxe compiler and executes the resulting code for all supported targets (with compiler output suppressed and results appearing in the order they complete):
+To run cross-target command-line tests as quickly as possible, the "-testall" flag  concurrently runs the Haxe compiler and executes the resulting code for all supported targets (with compiler output suppressed and results appearing in the order they complete, with an execution time):
 ```
 tardisgo -testall myprogram.go
 ```

+If you experience a panic, and want more information in the stack dump, add the "-debug" tardisgo compilation flag to instrument the code further.

 PHP specific issues:
 * to compile for PHP you currently need to add the haxe compilation option "--php-prefix tgo" to avoid name conflicts